-Since its founding in 1979, The Skin Cancer Foundation has set the standard for educating the public and the medical profession about skin cancer.
+Since it was founded in 1979, The Skin Cancer Foundation has set the standard for educating the public and the medical community about skin cancer.
 It is the only international organization devoted solely to combating the world's most common cancer, now occurring at epidemic levels.